SpeedyPHP/Sprockets/README.md

 **NEW:** Powered by CSSmin and JSmin you can now minify your sourcecode while you require it in your sprocket files.
 All it takes is to add a "minify" to the end of the require statement.
-Example: @//= require "application" minify@ and the application.js (or .css) is minified
+Example: `//= require "application" minify` and the application.js (or .css) is minified

 ### Interface